 When the Riverside opened its doors for the start of the 1995/96 season - after a swift 32-week building period - it was the biggest new football stadium to be built since World War Two with an initial 30,000 capacity.

 The trip to Middlesbrough’s ground on Teesside is significant in duration to say the least.
 Using Griffin Park as the departure point, the journey to and from the stadium would take the best part of nine-and-a-half hours, a 514-mile round trip.
 The majority of those hours are spent on the A1 and the club offers directions when leaving at junction 49:

 Leave the A1 (M) at junction 49, signposted to Teesside, and join the A168, which after approximately 11 miles will become the A19.
 Approximately 19 miles later take the A66 eastbound towards Middlesbrough town centre.
 Stay on A66 past the town centre (on your right) and follow signs to the stadium, which you will see on your left.

 Akin to many northern-based stadiums, parking at the Riverside is simple, with six car parks in the immediate vicinity (A-F).
 Fans can purchase a parking permit by calling the club’s ticket office on 0844 499 1234, though there are over 3,500 spaces in various car parks in the town centre.

-An extended train journey naturally equals increased train prices.
-A three-hour jaunt up the east coast to Middlesbrough station - with a short change at Darlington – will set you back £130.10 for an adult Super Off-Peak Return, £65.05 for a child.
+Supporters heading to The Riverside by train have to change at Eaglescliffe.
+A three hour jaunt up the east coast will set you back £138 for an adult Super Off-Peak Return, £69 for a child.
 For the jet-setters amongst you, Leeds-Bradford, Newcastle and Durham Tees Valley airports are all within a 65-mile radius of the Riverside.